-- Students' letters should include the following as support: - Kepler and Galileo used observations and 0 calculations to explain that the Earth revolves around the Sun, concluding that the Sun moves across the sky because the Earth is rotating. - Newton's first law of motion and law of gravity 0 explain why Earth revolves around the Sun.
-Inertia and the Sun's gravity keep earth moving along its orbit. - Einstein's theory of relativity explains why we 0 cannot feel the Earth moving.
+- Students' letters should include the following as support: - Kepler and Galileo used observations and calculations to explain that the earth revolves around the Sun, concluding that the sun moves across the sky because the Earth is rotating. - Newton's first law of motion and law of gravity explain why Earth revolves around the Sun.
+Inertia and the Sun's gravity keep earth moving along its orbit. - o Einstein's theory of relativity explains why we cannot feel the Earth moving.
 Motion is relative and can only be explained with reference to other objects.
-Since everything on Earth is moving with us, we cannot feel the motion. - We can use Newton's second law of motion 0 (F=ma).
+Since everything on Earth is moving with us, we cannot feel the motion. - We can use Newton's second law of motion (F=ma).
 Since the Earth moves at a constant speed around the Sun, there is no acceleration.
-If the acceleration is zero, then there is no force. - Students research Isaac Newton and his three Laws of Motion, and create a poster presenting their research.
-See rubric p.
-16.
+If the acceleration is zero, then there is no force.

-• Newton's Laws
+Newton's Laws: